mdxtoc/qtpi/docs/qtpi_description.md

 Actually dispose-on-detection is a switch: `-measuredestroys false` makes qbits stay in existence once measured.

-Reading from from the *dispose* channel is a run-time error, once again because I don't know how to typecheck send-only channels.
+Reading from from the *dispose* channel is a run-time error, because I don't know how to typecheck send-only channels.

 <a name="restrictions"></a>
 ## Restrictions